Installation

 This section describes how to install the HAProxy Data Plane API alongside HAProxy.

-Run the API in the current terminal session Jump to heading
+Run the API using systemd Jump to heading

-1. Download the latest 3.0.x archive from the HAProxy Data Plane API GitHub repository.
+1. Download the latest 3.0.x package from the HAProxy Data Plane API GitHub repository.
+For Debian/Ubuntu, packages have the suffix .deb.
+For RHEL, packages have the suffix .rpm.

 nix